crsandoval/PEP-2020/week_2/README.md

 Now the working branch will be up to date with `master`.

-### Update fork
+### Update forked branch

-After making all the commits to your working branch, you should push changes to your remote repo.
+After making all the commits to your working local branch, you should push changes to your remote repo.
 You can use the green “Push” button in RStudio to do this.